mariomadproductions/nsmb-e3-rec/README.md

 Yes, but this is currently limited by the amount of footage and information we have of/on the demo.

 **When will the next update be?**<br>
 The project is still ongoing - there isn't really any reason to discontinue it, except if the real demo was leaked.
-There is a code refactor branch, which includes some new features, and there are some asset improvements in the `to_implement` folder, but both of those haven't been touched for a while.
+There is a code refactor branch, which includes some new features, and there are some asset improvements in the `to_implement` folder, plus various additions that haven't been added to the repo yet.
 There isn't a schedule for updates, and it depends on free time and motivation.
-However the assets are low-hanging fruit if someone wants to make a pull request.
+However the assets in `to_implement` are low-hanging fruit if someone wants to make a pull request.

 ## Download and usage
 Download the patch from [releases](https://github.com/mariomadproductions/nsmb-e3-rec/releases)